vrm-piyush/Python-Projects/MontyHall/README_GAME.md

 ## Contribution Guidelines

-Contributions are encouraged!
-If you have ideas for improvements, encounter any issues, or want to add new features, please open an [issue](https://github.com/vrm-piyush/MontyHallGame/issues) or submit a pull request.
+Contributions are welcome!
+If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/Acronym/issues) or refer to [contribution guidelines](../CONTRIBUTING.md) for more details.

 ---